moDevsome/moFilesManager/README.md

-moFilesManager is a small library for handling files and folders more easier in PHP.
+**moFilesManager is a small library for handling files and folders more easier in PHP.

-The library provide two objects, one for handling files and one for handling folders.
+The library provide two objects, one for handling files and one for handling folders.**

+## Required Configuration
+php: >=7.0.0
+Fileinfo PHP extension

+## How to use
+The better way for adding moFilesManager to your application is to use Composer, here's the  URL of the Packagist page : https://packagist.org/packages/modevsome/mofilesmanager

+You can also download the last release.

 ## moFilesManager\Folder methodes summary